lovettalukaqzx-ops/anno-1228/README.md

 - Old copied `build/` directories are ignored because their CMake caches are machine-specific.
 - `crx1/preCode/` is ignored for upload.
 It contains about 9 GB of historical archives/generated data and is not used by the reviewer run scripts.
 - `crx1/preInstall/` is ignored for upload.
 The reviewer scripts use the portable dependency bundle in `crx1/preLibrary/`.
-- Nested dependency Git metadata from the copied tree is not needed for reviewers; the source files themselves are kept in the artifact.